Tech Salaries in India 2026: Real Numbers by Role

 The Catch

 RSU value depends on stock price.
 If the stock drops 30% between your grant and vesting, your "Rs 40 LPA RSU package" becomes Rs 28 LPA in reality.
 Conversely, if the stock rises 30%, you get more than promised.
 Many engineers who joined Meta in 2021 saw their RSU packages lose 50-60% of value by late 2022.
+That's not a small haircut.
+That's a gut punch.

 Startup Equity: The Uncomfortable Truth

 - Vesting takes time.
 Standard vesting is 4 years with a 1-year cliff.
 Leave before the cliff and you get nothing.
+Nothing at all.

 - Exercise price matters.
 You may need to pay the exercise price to buy your shares when leaving — sometimes lakhs of rupees for shares of uncertain value.
+That's a rough gamble.

 - Dilution happens.
 Each new funding round dilutes existing shareholders, including ESOP holders.
 Your 0.1% ownership might become 0.03% after several rounds.